adittba/adittba.github.io/certifications.md

 // Computed property to manage displayed thumbnails const displayedThumbnails = computed(() => {
   if (images.length === 2) {
-    // Logic to ensure thumbnails match the current picture when there are exactly 2 images return [
+    return [
       { src: images[currentIndex.value], currentIndex: currentIndex.value }, // Current image
       {